WebDevLuke/My-Articles/2017-managing-state-in-css-with-reusable-javascript-functions/copy.md

 ## Moving beyond is-active
 Our reusable function is now working nicely and is an efficient way of setting up `is-active` toggles on all kinds of components.
 However what if we need to set up a similar toggle for another stateful class?
 As it stands we would have to duplicate the function and change all references of `is-active` to the new stateful class.
 Not very efficient.

-We should improve our reusuble function to accept any class, and to do so we'll have to refactor our data-attributes.
+We should improve our reusable function to accept any class, and to do so we'll have to refactor our data-attributes.
 Instead of attaching the `data-active` attribute to our trigger element, let's replace it with the following:

 - `data-class` - The class we wish to add.
 - `data-class-element` - The element we wish to add the class to.
-- `data-class-scope` - The scope attributre performs the same function, but has been renamed for consistency.
+- `data-class-scope` - The scope attribute performs the same function, but has been renamed for consistency.

 This requires a few minor tweaks to our JavaScript: